 Peeled Vietnamese pyramid glutinous rice cake filled with red bean paste

-Although Tet Doan Ngo is not as big as Tet Festival, most of families celebrate Vietnamese Mid-year Festival solemnly.
+Although Tet Doan Ngo is not as big as Tet Festival, most of the families celebrate Vietnamese Mid-year Festival solemnly.
 5th May of the lunar calendar has become one of the most important day in our country.
-It reminds us about our root, ancestors and culture.
+It reminds us of our root, ancestors and culture.